cds-snc/gcds-docs/src/en/components/radio/code.md

 ## Build a radio

-Use a checkbox with a [fieldset]({{ links.fieldset }}) when you're expecting the user to select only one option from a short list of items in response to a question or instruction.
+Use a radio with a [fieldset]({{ links.fieldset }}) when you're expecting the user to select only one option from a short list of items in response to a question or instruction.

 The radio helps users to make a choice by limiting their options.